Spamalot: Kennedy Center and Broadway revival (2023)

 The Kennedy Center for Performing Arts staged Spamalot in the Eisenhower Theater as part of their Broadway Center Stage series from May 12-23, 2023.
 Directed and choreographed by Josh Rhodes, the production starred James Monroe Iglehart as King Arthur, Alex Brightman as Sir Lancelot, Leslie Rodriguez Kritzer as the Lady of the Lake, Rob McClure as The Historian/Prince Herbert, Michael Urie as Sir Robin, Nik Walker as Sir Galahad, Matthew Saldivar as Patsy, and Jimmy Smagula as Sir Bedevere.
 The production featured the original script with new jokes, such as a reference to then-Congressman George Santos in "You Won't Succeed on Broadway," a Fiddler on the Roof reference replacing Robin's piano playing in the same song, and DC-related ad libs.

 It was announced on August 2, 2023, that the Kennedy Center production would transfer to Broadway at the St. James Theatre, with previews scheduled to begin October 31 before a November 16 opening.
 Iglehart, Kritzer, Urie, Smagula, and Walker reprised their roles from the Kennedy Center, joined by Christopher Fitzgerald as Patsy and Ethan Slater as The Historian/Prince Herbert.
 The production opened with Taran Killam playing Lancelot; Brightman reprised his role after Killam left the production in January 2024.
 Urie played his final performance as Sir Robin on January 21, 2024.
 On January 23, Jonathan Bennett made his Broadway debut as Sir Robin.
 The production closed on April 7, 2024.
-A national tour is planned to begin performances in the autumn of 2025.
+A national tour was planned to begin performances in the autumn of 2025.

+North American Revival Tour (2025)

+Spamalot in 2026 at the Golden Gate Theatre in San Francisco, California.

+The fourth National tour, directed by Josh Rhodes, was launched on December 1st, 2025.
+The tour started at Connor Palace in Cleveland, Ohio and will plan to end at the Kravis Center for the Performing Arts in West Palm Beach, Florida The cast for the 2025 tour consists of Major Attaway as King Arthur, Sean Bell as Sir Robin, Chris Collins-Pisano as Sir Lancelot, Ellis C Dawson III as Sir Bedevere, Leo Roberts as Sir Galahad, and Amanda Robles as The Lady of the Lake.

+At the Los Angeles, California show at the Hollywood Pantages Theatre, Eric Idle was on stage as a special guest for a short period at near the end of the show.